Home / Blog / Best Technical SEO Platform: 2026 Comparison of 10 Tools

 1. Lumar (formerly Deepcrawl)

-Rebranded yet still a household name among enterprise SEOs, Lumar positions itself as more than a crawler—it’s a cloud platform that fuses technical SEO, accessibility, and site performance data into one interface.
-If your team juggles millions of URLs and stakeholders across product, engineering, and marketing, Lumar’s data warehouse-friendly approach is built to keep everyone singing from the same hymn sheet.
+Rebranded yet still a household name among enterprise SEOs, Lumar positions itself as more than a crawler, it's a cloud platform that fuses technical SEO, accessibility, and site performance data into one interface.
+If your team juggles millions of URLs and stakeholders across product, engineering, and marketing, Lumar's data warehouse-friendly approach is built to keep everyone singing from the same hymn sheet.
+For organizations searching for the best enterprise SEO platform for large ecommerce sites, Lumar consistently ranks near the top of shortlists, partly because its architecture was designed from day one to handle catalogs that overwhelm desktop crawlers.

-Since the 2024 rebrand, Lumar has rolled out a streamlined UI, plus new Accessibility and Performance modules that share the same crawl-credit pool.
+Since the rebrand, Lumar has rolled out a streamlined UI, plus new Accessibility and Performance modules that share the same crawl-credit pool.
 A revised permissions system lets SEO leads gate sensitive projects while still giving devs live QA views.
+In early 2026 the platform added an AI Insight layer that auto-generates plain-English summaries of crawl regressions and ties each issue to an estimated traffic-impact score, reducing the time teams spend triaging audit results.

 Stand-Out Technical Features

-• Log file analyzer that marries crawl and hit data for true crawl-budget insights
+• Log file analyzer that marries crawl and hit data for true crawl-budget insights, making it one of the strongest crawl budget SEO tools for enterprise sites

 • Automated QA testing that fires on every code deploy